cakephp/docs/en/appendices/5-0-migration-guide.rst

 - ``Query`` now accepts only ``\Closure`` parameters instead of ``callable``.
 Callables can be converted to closures using the new first-class array syntax in PHP 8.1.
 - ``Query::execute()`` no longer runs results decorator callbacks.
 You must use ``Query::all()`` instead.
-- ``getMaxAliasLength()`` and ``getConnectionRetries()`` were added to ``DriverInterface``.
 - ``TableSchemaAwareInterface`` was removed.
-- Supported drivers now automatically add auto-increment only to integer primary keys named "id" instead of all integer primary keys.
-Setting 'autoIncrement' to false always disables on all supported drivers.
 - ``Driver::quote()`` was removed.
 Use prepared statements instead.
 - ``Query::orderBy()`` was added to replace ``Query::order()``.
 - ``Query::groupBy()`` was added to replace ``Query::group()``.